-This guide walks you through the technique step by step.
-For the broader context on how urges work and what triggers them, read our complete guide to urges and triggers.
+This guide walks through the technique step by step.
+For the broader context on how urges work and what triggers them, read the complete guide to urges and triggers.

 Key takeaways

-- The full protocol takes about 10 minutes: name and ground (1 min), physical interrupt (2 min), surf the wave (4 min), journal and transition (3 min)
+- The full protocol takes about 10 minutes: name and ground, interrupt physically, observe the urge, then log and transition

 This is a minute-by-minute guide for the next time an urge hits.
 You can follow it exactly, or adapt it to what works for you.